AdaCore/training_material/courses/spark_for_ada_programmers/labs/130_autoactive_proof.lab.rst

 .. container:: animate 3-

-   + Add a loop invariant to procedure :ada:`Selection_Sort`.
+   + Add a loop invariant to procedure :ada:`Selection_Sort`

-      - Actually two - one for the updated portion and one for the frame condition.
+      - Actually two - one for the updated portion and one for the frame condition

 .. container:: animate 4-